Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

-The U.S. logged 122 more cases of measles this week — but only four of them in Texas — while the outbreaks in Pennsylvania and Michigan have officially ended.
+The U.S. logged 122 more cases of measles last week — but only four of them in Texas — while the outbreaks in Pennsylvania and Michigan officially ended.

 There are three other major outbreaks in North America.
 The longest, in Ontario, Canada, has resulted in 2,009 cases from mid-October through June 3.
 The province logged its first death Thursday in a baby that got congenital measles but also had other preexisting conditions.